 How Do I Know If My Dog Is Too Skinny Or Overweight?

-When it comes to looking after your furry friend, food and exercise have a huge part to play.
+When it comes to looking after your dog, food and exercise have a huge part to play.
 Feed them too much and they’ll gain weight.
 Feed them too little and they’ll quickly become undernourished.

 We’ve outlined some criteria below to help you determine if your dog needs to hop on the dog treadmill, increase his serving of kibble, or continue with the regimen you have already established for them.